 (d) not infringe our intellectual property rights or those of any third party in relation to the use of the Portal, including the submission of any content; and

 (e) not transmit any material that is defamatory, offensive or otherwise objectionable in relation to the use of the Portal.

-(a) not make alterations to, or modifications of, the whole or any part of the Portal, or permit the Portal or any part of it to be combined with, or become incorporated in, any other programs, website(s) and/or materials;
+(a) not make alterations to, or modifications of, the whole or any part of the Portal, or permit the Portal (or any information or content contained in the Portal) or any part of it to be combined with, or become incorporated in, any other programs, website(s) and/or materials;

 (b) not disassemble, decompile, reverse-engineer or create derivative works based on the whole or any part of the Portal or attempt to do any such thing except to the extent that (by virtue of section 296ZA of the Copyright, Designs and Patents Act 1988) such actions cannot be prohibited because they are essential for the purpose of achieving inter-operability of the Portal with another software program, and provided that the information obtained by you during such activities: